 Research is ongoing to develop technology and medicine that will help improve these odds.

 The mission of Enduring Hearts is to enhance lives by funding research to increase the longevity of pediatric organ transplants, with preference toward vital organs such as the heart.
 The results of the funded research projects contribute to the knowledge about many important aspects of clinical and scientific transplantation, e.g. the mechanisms of long-term organ deterioration, the consequence of tissue injury and the emerging opportunities to intervene in these processes.

 (U.S. Department of Health and Human Services, Health Resources and Services Administration)

-As of May 3, 2013, there were 3,507 candidates on the waiting list for a heart.
-135 of those are waiting for a repeat transplant.
+As of May 8, 2015, there were 4,208 candidates on the waiting list for a heart.
+150 of those are waiting for a repeat transplant.
+Additionally, there were 123,050 candidates on waiting lists for a vital (solid) organ.
+14,974 of those are waiting for a repeat transplant.

 Your financial gift will support “Enhancing lives and increasing the longevity of heart transplants“

 By telephone – 678-306-6601